 NOTE: You may now roll your tractor off the skid.
-Follow the appropriate instruction below to remove the tractor from the skid.
+Follow the appropriate instruction on the next page to remove the tractor from the skid.

-A WARNING: Before starting, read, understand and follow all instructions in the Operation section of this manual.
+A Warning: Before starting, read, understand and follow all instructions in the Operation section of this manual.
 Be sure tractor is in a well-ventilated area.
 Be sure the area in front of tractor is clear of other people and objects.